quixio/quix-streams/docs/publish.md

     stream.Parameters.Publish(data);
     ```

-Although Quix allows you to send `TimeseriesData` to a stream directly, without any buffering, Quix recommends you use the built-in [Buffer](#buffer) feature to achieve high throughput speeds.
+Although Quix Streams allows you to send `TimeseriesData` to a stream directly, without any buffering, we recommend you use the built-in [Buffer](#buffer) feature to achieve high throughput speeds.
 The following code would send the same `TimeseriesData` through a buffer:

 === "Python"